New International Research – Pork 2040: China Market Assessment

 Hispanics and Pork – A White Paper

 Pork is central to Latino culinary culture and traditions.
-So it should be great news for the pork industry that Hispanics are also one the fastest growing consumer segments in the United States.
+So it should be great news for the pork industry that Hispanics are also one of the fastest-growing consumer segments in the United States.

 So what’s the problem?
 As Latinos integrate more of the U.S. lifestyle and culture into their lives, the less they eat pork.

 Hispanics present the greatest opportunity – and if overlooked, the greatest risk – to retailers, producers and packers.
 If we don’t address this critical population now, we stand to lose some of our most loyal customers today and for decades to come.

 An Introduction to Dinner At Home in America